leifbr/f5certlabs/docs/class2/module06/module06.rst

 =======================================================

-This is a review (but an important one) of virtual server and packet processing from the 201 certifications and adds a lab on forwarding virtual servers.
+This is a review (but an important one) of virtual server and packet processing from the 201 certification lab and adds a lab on forwarding virtual servers.

 These concepts are vital to passing the 301a.